yourpurebredpuppy logo

 1. Stubbornness.
 Despite their sweetness, most English Bulldogs are very stubborn.
 You must show them, through absolute consistency, that you mean what you say.
 On the plus side, once Bulldogs mature, they seldom get into real trouble.

-To teach your Bulldog to listen to you, see English Bulldog Training.
+To teach your Bulldog to listen to you, follow my free online training programs.

 2. Possible animal aggression.
 Most Bulldogs get along very well with other pets in the family.
 However, some Bulldogs may act aggressively toward other dogs of the same sex.
 And some Bulldogs do not get along with cats.

-Be aware that English Bulldogs can be very possessive of their food bowl.
-Don't feed an English Bulldog in the presence of other animals.
-Children should also be kept away, just to be safe.
+All bulldog-type breeds can be possessive of their food bowl.
+Don't feed them in the presence of children or other animals.

 3. Shedding.
 Bulldogs shed more than you might think!
 Their short, coarse hairs stick tenaciously to your clothing and furnishings.